xSyllaa/gitingest/README.md

 The application will be available at `http://localhost:8000`

+## ✔️ Contributions are welcome!
+Create a pull request or open an Issue about anything you'd like to see in gitingest

 ## 🔒 WIP
 - Feedback/suggestions: Please open a github Issue or mail me: romain@coderamp.io
-- Repository cloning is limited to GitHub repositories only
+- Repository cloning is limited to public GitHub repositories only
-- Processing timeouts are implemented (10s for cloning, 15s for processing)
-- Request size limits are in place to prevent abuse
+- Too big repos will probably timeout (if longer than 20 secondes to clone)